AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

   </tr>
   <tr>
    <td>Properties/Columns</td>
-   <td>Select the check boxes for the properties that you want the bulk editor to return.
+   <td>Select the check boxes for the properties that you want the Bulk Editor to return.
 The properties you select are the column heads in the results pane.
 By default, the node path is displayed in the results.</td>
   </tr>
   <tr>
    <td>Custom Properties/Columns</td>